acss-io/atomizer/docs/thinking-in-atomic.md

 .nav .list .item a {}          /* 0,0,3,1 */
 ```

-Choosing to include a namespace or not, and to use a *class* or a *id* for the namespace, depends on the weight of rules in other style sheets.
+Choosing to include a namespace or not; and to use a *class* or an *id* for the namespace; depends on the weight of rules in other style sheets.
 For atomic classes to be relevant they must have enough weight to overwrite non-atomic styles.
 The specificity may be the same as non-atomic styles as long as the atomic style sheet is included **after** other style sheets.

 This table suggests the namespace to use depending on the weight of your other rules ([Specificity Calculator](http://specificity.keegan.st/)).